Alloxan: Synthesis

+Reactions

+Hydrolysis

+Alloxan is highly unstable in aqueous solution, undergoing hydrolysis to alloxanic acid.
+Under physiological conditions, alloxan has an estimated half-life of 1.5 minutes.

+Reduction

+Alloxan may be reduced to dialuric acid, which has a reductone structure, similar to ascorbic acid (Vitamin C).
+However, unlike ascorbic acid, alloxan and dialuric acid have strong pro-oxidant physiological effects.

 A dimeric derivative alloxantin can be prepared by partial reduction of alloxan with hydrogen sulfide.

+Alloxan monohydrate also undergoes one-electron reduction to form yellow salts containing a stable radical anion:

 Biological effects

 Alloxan is a toxic glucose analogue, which selectively destroys insulin-producing cells in the pancreas (that is, beta cells) when administered to rodents and many other animal species.
 This causes an insulin-dependent diabetes mellitus (called "alloxan diabetes") in these animals, with characteristics similar to type 1 diabetes in humans.
 Alloxan is selectively toxic to insulin-producing pancreatic beta cells because it preferentially accumulates in beta cells through uptake via the GLUT2 glucose transporter.
-Alloxan, in the presence of intracellular thiols, generates reactive oxygen species (ROS) in a cyclic reaction with its reduction product, dialuric acid.
-The beta cell toxic action of alloxan is initiated by free radicals formed in this redox reaction.
-Studies suggests that alloxan does not cause diabetes in humans.
-Others found a significant difference in alloxan plasma levels in children with and without diabetes Type 1.
+Studies suggest alloxan does not cause diabetes in humans.
+Others found a significant difference in alloxan plasma levels in children with and without type 1 diabetes.

+Reactive oxygen species generation

+Alloxan (C4H2N2O4) readily undergoes redox cycling with its one-electron (C4H3N2O4^{•} semiquinone) and two-electron (dialuric acid, C4H4N2O4) reduction products.
+In the presence of intracellular reductants such as glutathione (or other thiols), this leads to the generation of toxic reactive oxygen species (ROS) via the interaction of alloxan reduction products with molecular oxygen and related species:

 Impact upon beta cells

 Because it selectively kills the insulin-producing beta-cells found in the pancreas, alloxan is used to induce diabetes in laboratory animals.
 This occurs most likely because of selective uptake of the compound due to its structural similarity to glucose as well as the beta-cell's highly efficient uptake mechanism (GLUT2).
 In addition, alloxan has a high affinity to SH-containing cellular compounds and, as a result, reduces glutathione content.
 Furthermore, alloxan inhibits glucokinase, a SH-containing protein essential for insulin secretion induced by glucose.

 Most studies have shown that alloxan is not toxic to the human beta-cell, even in very high doses, probably because of differing glucose uptake mechanisms in humans and rodents.

-Alloxan is, however, toxic to the liver and the kidneys in high doses.
+Alloxan is, however, toxic to the liver and the kidneys in high doses, as these are tissues where the GLUT2 transporter is expressed in humans.